-As more women (YLs) became licensed amateur radio operators, in countries worldwide, they established YL National Amateur Radio Organizations.
-United States was the first country to do this by forming the "Young Ladies' Radio League (YLRL)", in 1939.
+As more women (YLs) became licensed, amateur radio operators worldwide, they established YL National Amateur Radio Organizations.
+United States was the first country to do this by forming the "Young Ladies' Radio League (YLRL)" in 1939.
 Other countries, followed years later.
 YLs united for many reasons.

-Two reasons were their need for technical support and to feel welcomed by a male dominated amateur radio community.
-They were ignored on-air and/or excluded from local amateur radio clubs.
-This continued from early 20th century days to small pockets of male resistance today, in the 21st century.
-In recent years, ARCs which were exclusively all men are now welcoming women to join.
-Very rarely today would a YL hear on-air, words like, "go back to the kitchen".
-Instead, you will hear words like, "can we help you", "will you accept an executive position" and occasionally, to a DX YL ", will you be an operator on our dxpedition team"!
+YLs wanted more support on-air.
+This was accomplished by YLs organizing Nets on HF and VHF.
+Conferences enabled YLs to meet one another and make friendships, with other YL amateur radio operators.
+In a male dominated hobby/service, like amateur radio, it was not unusual at times for YLs to feel uncomfortable and /or isolated.
+Not all amateur radio clubs welcomed them.
+This was prevalent in the 20th century.
+In the 21st century, even though small pockets of male resistance still exists, the majority of OMs welcome women in ARCs.
+Very rarely today would a YL hear on-air, words like, "Go back to the kitchen".
+Instead, at club meetings, you will hear words like, "Can we help you?", "Will you accept an executive position in our ARC." and occasionally, to a DX YL, "Will you be an operator on our DXpedition team?"